Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Though coffee, green tea, and black tea can certainly offer some health benefits, it is important to keep your coffee, caffeinated tea, and overall coffee intake low.
 According to a 2013 study published in Canadian Family Physician, drinking over 300 milligrams of caffeine can be problematic (18).

-Removing caffeine completely is not a problem and can be beneficial, however, if you limit your consumption to no more than 1 to 2 cups a day.
+You do not have to completely remove caffeine from your diet.
+Caffeine can be consumed if you limit your consumption to no more than 1 to 2 cups a day.
 Choose high-quality coffee or tea and avoid energy drinks, sodas, chocolate, and other caffeinated foods or drinks.
 If you feel that caffeine makes you too jittery or experience any negative effects, reduce your dose or stop completely.

 Gluten